-We’ve all heard about ‘good debt and bad debt’: Bad debt is akin to slavery.
+We’ve all heard about “good debt” and “bad debt” where bad debt is akin to slavery.

 Your value to the financial institutions is based on good credit, which is based on your history of managing your debt.
 That is, paying and repaying on time, along with other considerations.

 Don’t let lenders be the one to determine who you are just by looking at a balance sheet and seeing a growing liability.
-Who wants to be weighted down by an anchor where you are tied to your balance due and outstanding, compounded by added interest?
+Who wants to be weighted down by an anchor where you are tied to your balance due, which is compounded by added interest?

 Ask yourself the following questions before taking on more debt: